Tosini13/portfolio_remix/app/posts/front-end/javascript/functions.md

 ## Keywords

-**first-class object** - can be passed to function, returned from function and assigned to a variable or prop of a object.
+- **first-class object** - object that can be passed to function, returned from function and assigned to a variable or prop of a object.
+- **IIFE** - Immediately Invoked Function Expression

 ## Definition